airbytehq/airbyte/docs/integrations/sources/asana.md

 1. [Log into your Airbyte Cloud](https://cloud.airbyte.com/workspaces) account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+new source**.
 3. Set the name for your source
-4. Authenticate using OAuth or enter your `personal_access_token`.
+4. Authenticate using OAuth (recommended) or enter your `personal_access_token`.
 Please follow these [steps](https://developers.asana.com/docs/personal-access-token) to obtain Personal Access Token for your account.

 5. Click **Set up source**

 <!-- env:oss -->